strangebit/RawAccelProfileSwitcher/rawaccel-switch-doc/guide.md

 these options, see the section of this guide entitled [Using the gui and writer options](#using-the-gui-and-writer-options).

-By using the `--list` option, this will display a list of all of the saved profiles by their profile names.
+Using the `--list` option will display a list of all of the saved profiles by their profile names.
 You can also specify a filter, which can include wildcards.
 For example, `rawaccel-switch --list fk2_*` will display a list of all saved profiles that have an `fk2_` prefix in their profile names.

 ----